Akif23Hasan/Module_21_Deep-Learning-Challenge/README.md

 5) Save and export the optimised model's weights to an HDF5 file named "AlphabetSoupCharity_Optimisation.h5".

 ### Step 4: Write a Report on the Neural Network Model
-Please refer to the attached PDF file within the repository called "AlphabetSoupReport.pdf"
+Please refer to the attached PDF file within the repository called "AlphabetSoupAnalysisReport.pdf"

 ## Dataset
 The dataset used for this project is available in the "charity_data.csv" file.
 The CSV file contains information about organisations that received funding from the Alphabet Soup foundation, along with various features and metadata about each organisation.